Evgurov/Hilbert_Shmidt_Randomized_SVD/README.md

 * Files `main.m` and `main.mlx` are similar, but in different MATLAB formats: 'script' and 'livescript' respectively.
 If you want to see code from livescript without opening it in MATLAB you can check `main.pdf`.

-## Contrubutors
+## Contributors
 ___
-* **Arkady Vladimirov** - idea, analysis of the article, realization of the algorithm for infinite case
+* **Arkadiy Vladimirov** - idea of the project, article analysis, realization of the algorithm for infinite case
+* **Evgeny Gurov** - teamwork organization, article analysis, realization of the algorithm for infinite case, github handling
 * **Emil Alkin** - perfoming experiments, presentation
 * **Aleksandr Tolmachev** - RSVD with nonstandart kernel for finite case algorithm realization
-* **Evgeny Gurov** - analysis of the article, realization of the algorithm for infinite case, github

 ## Resources
 ___